-It identifies that the decisions can come from either the teacher or learner and in three distinct phases of a learning experience which are pre-impact, impact and post-impact.
+It identifies that the decisions can come from either the teacher or learner and in three distinct phases of a learning experience: pre-impact, impact, and post-impact.
 Pre-impact will be the planning and intention behind what you want people to learn; impact will be the decisions made during the lesson, and post-impact will be assessing how the experience went and incorporating any feedback.

 Depending on the configuration of decisions between teacher and learner will determine where the teaching style will fall on the scale.
 The two extremes are if the teacher makes all the decisions, which will result in a military-style strict drilling lesson.
 The other end will be if the learner makes all the decisions, which results in a concept style of self-teaching.

 The full spectrum illustrates 11-landmark teaching-learning approaches that appear divided into cognitive clusters.
 The first five styles are Command, Practice, Reciprocal, Self-check, and Inclusion.
 Together they form a group that focuses on reproduction and memory.
 The remaining six methods, which are Guided Discovery, Convergent Discovery, Divergent Discovery, Learner-designed Individual Program, Learner-initiated, Self-teaching focus on the production of new knowledge.

 The reproduction styles will focus on reproducing and recalling already existing knowledge.
 In contrast, the discovery styles focus on the learners to produce new information they did not know previously, such as concepts and principles.
 In future posts, I will outline the details of the 11 landmark styles and the space between these, which becomes a wide variety of teaching variations known as canopies.